ruizhang84/Android-team/Project2/Docs/DesignDocument.md

 - We assume the payment will be processed only for credit card, no cash allowed.

-- We assume the general credit/discount rule will be strictly applied to each transactions as described, no special rule will be employed.
+- We assume the general credit/discount rule will be strictly applied to each transactions as described, no other special rule will be employed.

 ### 1.2 Constraints